Wednesday, August 11, 2010

 Whisk together 3 ½ ounces of the brown sugar, the remaining 2 ¼ ounces flour, and the cinnamon in a medium bowl.
 Add 2 ounces of the butter and, using your fingertips, rub in the butter until the mixture holds together in clumps.
 Toss in the almonds.

 In a mixer fitted with a paddle attachment, beat together the remaining 5 ounces butter, sugar, and remaining 4 ounces brown sugar on high for 3 to 4 minutes, or until light and fluffy.
 Beat in the eggs one at a time until thoroughly combined and then beat in the vanilla and almond extract.
 Add 1/3 of the flour mixture, then ½ of the sour cream, then 1/3 of the flour mixture, then the remaining ½ of the sour cream, and then the remaining 1/3 of the flour mixture, mixing on low for only a few seconds after each addition until just combined, and stopping the mixer once or twice to scrape down the sides of the bowl.
 Do not overmix.
 Transfer to the cake pan and spread evenly.
-Arrange the cherries over the batter and then spread the almond mixture evenly over the batter and cherries in the cake pan.
+Spread the cherries evenly over the batter and then spread the almond mixture evenly over the cherry layer.
 Bake for about 1 hour and 15 minutes, or until the edges of the cake start to shrink away from the pan and a toothpick inserted into the center comes out clean.
 Let the cake cool in the pan for about 10 minutes.
 Transfer to a cooling rack and finish cooling completely.
 Cut into portions and serve.

 Makes 1 9-inch cake, serving 8.
 Use a springform pan if you don't have a cheesecake pan.